Anne loves animals. They fill her thoughts about 70% of the time. Her dogs are life. Anne is an equal opportunity

-A caution note is needed with cricket prey items.
+A note of caution is needed with cricket prey.
 Both true crickets and Jerusalem crickets are vectors for parasites called horsehair worms.
 According to research, horsehair worms can survive being eaten.
-Caution must be taken if crickets are fed.
+Caution must be taken if you use live crickets as feed.
 Feeding from reliable, known colonies is the best practice.
-Horsehair worms cannot be treated without killing the host, as far as the author is aware.
+Horsehair worms cannot be treated without killing the host, as far as I am aware.

 How to Provide a Captive Habitat for Your Cricket

 Stenopelmatus is mainly an undescribed genus.
 This makes captive care a game of best guesses.
 There are a few basic care tips that have worked for many keepers.
 If specimens are field collected instead of purchased online, it is easier to guess the correct setup.
 Field collected specimens should be kept in habitats that emulate their wild habitats.
 Some species live in niche habitats such as sand dunes or adobe cracks.
 If collected in these areas, replicating their natural environment is best.

 For other species or individuals of unknown origin, a loamy substrate is often the best to use.
 A mixture of 40% sand, 40% silt, and 20% clay is usually very suitable for most individuals.
 Many keepers use coco fiber or coco fiber mixed with sand as well.
 The substrate should be several inches deep to allow natural behavior.
 They may be kept in less than an inch of substrate for display purposes; however, this prohibits natural behavior such as burrowing.
 The substrate should be kept moist but not overly wet.
 The author often provides a 50–50% setup where half of the substrate is much moister than the other half to give each cricket a choice.
 Adding clean, dry leaves that are not toxic to insects is also a great choice.
 Some specimens may eat the leaves.
 Otherwise, crumbled leaves help with tunnel structure.